ImIpscanning/ImIpscanning/README.md

 [10] Performance Optimization
 ```

-I like Java because it is structured, powerful and widely used for building serious applications, backend systems and enterprise-level software.
+Java is one of my main focuses because it is structured, powerful and widely used for building serious applications, backend systems and enterprise-level software.

 ---